 Planning your wedding ceremony is something that requires nothing more than a bit of time and dedication to the task at hand.
 Not sure what wedding vows you’ll use?
 Not sure what readings to include during the ceremony?
 Now is a great time to research those details and come up with a game plan.

-“A lot of couples are using their COVID-19 downtime to check in with their marriage celebrant and plan their ceremony script,” says Lily.
+“A lot of couples are using their COVID-19 downtime to check in with their marriage celebrant and plan their ceremony script,” says Abbey.
 “I usually recommend having a draft script completed with the celebrant soon after booking in their services.
-As couples get closer to the day, the pressure and stress can build up, and I find couples are often in the best head space to write loving things about each other when it doesn’t feel rushed.”
+As couples get closer to the day, the pressure and stress can build up, and I find couples are often in the best headspace to write loving things about each other when it doesn’t feel rushed.”

 Select your wedding songs.